What is Korbit?

 Korbit is a South Korean cryptocurrency exchange.
+It has been active since 2013.
 There is a large number of South Korean cryptocurrency exchanges, as the country has been one of crypto’s strongholds since early on.
-In addition to this exchange, the list also includes (but is not limited to): Bithumb, Coinone, Gopax and UPbit.

 It does not explicitly prohibit US-investors from trading there, but such investors should do their own independent assessment of any problems arising from their residency or citizenship.

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at Korbit: